OpenDroneMap/Obj2Tiles/README.md

 ## Rotating the model

-You can specify a 4x4 Transform matrix to account for translation, rotation and scaling.
+After generating `tileset.json`, you can edit the file and change the 4x4 Transform matrix to account for translation, rotation and scaling.
 This is the matrix structure:

 ![TransformationMatrix1](https://user-images.githubusercontent.com/7868983/169370131-18575153-4023-4a82-8ffd-3b5e2476dce2.png)